sailfishos-oneplus5/important/README.md

 ## Building from source

-The build guide expects an **x86-64 based Linux environment** for building the Sailfish OS source code, related packages and LineageOS HAL side + around **50 GB of free space** on top of that to comfortably build everything without issues.
+The build guide expects an **x86-64 based Linux environment** for building the Sailfish OS source code, related packages and LineageOS HAL side + around **60 GB of free space** on top of that to comfortably build everything without issues.
 Also **4+ GB of RAM** is required: the more the better.

-When these basic requirements are met, you can move onto the [initial building guide](INITIAL-BUILDING.md) and go on from there.
+When these basic requirements are met, you can move onto the [sfbootstrap quick start docs](https://github.com/JamiKettunen/sfbootstrap#quick-start) and go on from there.
-If instead you've already built everything once but want to upgrade or test things, the [regular building guide](BUILDING.md) is what you'd be looking for.

-The guide has been built with the help of the [HADK](https://sailfishos.org/develop/hadk/), [FAQ](https://github.com/mer-hybris/hadk-faq), [IRC logs](https://piggz.co.uk/sailfishos-porters-archive/index.php) & the awesome people at [#sailfishos-porters](https://webchat.freenode.net/#sailfishos-porters).
+The guide has been built with the help of the [HADK](https://sailfishos.org/develop/hadk/), [FAQ](https://github.com/mer-hybris/hadk-faq), [IRC logs](https://piggz.co.uk/sailfishos-porters-archive/index.php), [sfbootstrap](https://github.com/JamiKettunen/sfbootstrap) & the awesome people at [#sailfishos-porters](https://web.libera.chat/#sailfishos-porters).

 ## Application development